Split screen (computing): In video games

 The split screen feature is commonly used in non-networked, also known as couch co-op, video games with multiplayer options.

 In its most easily understood form, a split screen for a multiplayer video game is an audiovisual output device (usually a standard television for video game consoles) where the display has been divided into 2-4 equally sized areas (depending on number of players) so that the players can explore different areas simultaneously without being close to each other.
 This has historically been remarkably popular on consoles, which until the 2000s did not have access to the Internet or any other network and is less common today with modern support for networked console-to-console multiplayer.
-In competitive split-screen games, it is customarily considered cheating to look at another player's screen section to gain an advantage.
+In competitive split-screen games, it is customarily considered cheating to look at another player's screen section to gain an advantage, referred to as "screenpeeking".